rmartinho/flamingdangerzone/_posts/cxx11/2012-12-09-optimal-tuple-iii.markdown

 template <typename...
 T>
 using Storage = typename optimal_order<std::tuple<T...>>::tuple;

 template <typename...
 T>
-using MapToInterface = typename optimal_order<std::tuple<T...>>::to_interface;
+using MapToInterface =
+typename optimal_order<std::tuple<T...>>::to_interface;

 template <typename...
 T>
-using MapToStorage = typename optimal_order<std::tuple<T...>>::to_storage;
+using MapToStorage =
+typename optimal_order<std::tuple<T...>>::to_storage;
 {% endhighlight %}

 One map down, one to go.
 The other map is a bit trickier.
-For each position *p* in that map we need to find at which index it is in the map to storage.
-In our example above, the map to storage is `indices<1,3,2,0>`.
-It has a 1 in position 0.
-That means the map to interface will have a 0 in position 1.
-The whole map needs to be `indices<3,0,2,1>`.

-We could implement this by simply searching for the position of each index and iterate over all indices.
-This would result in O(N<sup>2</sup>) template instantiations, but we can avoid that and keep everything compiling with linear instantiations.
+We could implement it by simply searching for the position of each index in the map we already built.
+A naive approach would result in O(N<sup>2</sup>) template instantiations, but we can avoid that and keep everything compiling with linear instantiations.

 ### Convincing overload resolution to do our work for us